Nursery 2022 - 2023

 In September 2021, a new framework was introduced to Early Years.
 To learn more about this framework and find out how we use it to create our curriculum and assess how the children make progress, please see the files below named 'New EYFS Framework - Guide for Families' and 'EYFS Areas of Learning'.

 Here at Highfield we have an over arching theme, each term, which runs through the whole of the school.
-This term it is ‘Fantastic Beasts: Tails, Talons and Teeth!’.
+This term it is Let's Go: Magical Adventures Await!
 In Nursery, we explore each theme through a 'Narrative Immersion Curriculum'.
 Each term the story box gifts us a new text.
-As we enter story world we learn how the plot of the story unfolds and we get to know each character well, often helping the different characters to overcome problems along the way!
-This term we will be reading 'Jack and the Flumflum Tree' by Julia Donaldson and illustrated by David Roberts.
-Through this story we will explore the themes 'problem solving/ resourcefulness,' ‘nurture/ health and wellbeing' and 'responsibility to others'.
+As we enter story world we learn how the plot of the story unfolds and we get to know each character well, often helping them to overcome problems along the way!

 All of the children have a Purple Mash account which can be found by following this link: